AdrianMetlenko/Weather-Forecast-App/README.md

 #### `npm start`

 Runs the app in development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

+#### `npm run build`

+Builds the app for production to the `build` folder.\
+It correctly bundles React in production mode and optimizes the build for the best performance.

 #### `npm test`

 Launches the test runner in the interactive watch mode.\
 See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

-#### `npm run build`
+#### `npm test:e2e`

-Builds the app for production to the `build` folder.\
-It correctly bundles React in production mode and optimizes the build for the best performance.

-The build is minified and the filenames include the hashes.\
-Your app is ready to be deployed!

-See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.
+Launches the [Puppeteer](https://jestjs.io/docs/puppeteer) test runner in the interactive watch mode.

+NOTE: Requires production build to be served. \
+Use `npx serve -s build -p 8000` once a build has been created.